Jean-Pierre Lalande | Professor of French

 Office location: Comenius 404

 Bachelor's in Spanish, minor in French and International Studies from East Stroudsburg; Master's TESOL Education (Teaching English to Speakers of Other Languages) from DeSales University

 Erica Miller Yozell | Associate Professor of Spanish and Department Chair

 Ph.D., University of Pennsylvania

-Modern and contemporary Latin American literature, film, and culture; Southern Cone literature; Caribbean literature; questions of mourning, cultural memory, agency and fiction; representations of indigenous communities in the Southern Cone.
-Her current research focuses on how narratives of belonging in recent mapuche film, literature and cultural journalism can contribute to discussions of counter - cartographies, decolonial practices, epistemic agency and cultural memory.
+Scholarship of Teaching and Learning (SoTL), including work on metacognition as well as critical digital pedagogy; modern and contemporary Latin American literature, film, and culture; Southern Cone literature; Caribbean literature; questions of mourning, cultural memory, agency and fiction; representations of indigenous communities in the Southern Cone.
+Her SoTL research projects focus on how perceptions and disciplinary practices of genre and communication intersect with digital technology and pedagogy, as well as the role of metacognition in second-language learning.
+Her second project explores on how narratives of belongings in recent mapuche film, literature, and cultural journalism can contribute to discussions of counter-cartographies, decolonial practices, epistemic agency and cultural memory.

 - Re-mapping Argentine Post-dictatorship Narratives in Albertina Carri’s Los rubios.
 Latin American Literary Review.
 39.77 (2011): 45-63.